jasonsbeer/AmigaPCI/TechnicalManual.md

 This section relates to direct memory access (DMA) against onboard AmigaPCI address spaces.
 Only the memory space PCI command is allowed.
 When a PCI device requests the bus, the bus arbiter will grant access to the bus, as described in section [2.5 Bus Mastering](#2.5-bus-mastering).
 The onboard system being addressed must alert the Local PCI Bridge it is responding to the current cycle by asserting the **_DMASEL** signal.
 The **_DMASEL** signal may be connected to multiple onboard devices.
 Thus, **_DMASEL** should be a sustained tristate signal, being driven by only one device at a time, and driving it high for at least one BCLK before allowing it to float.
 Notifying the Local PCI Bridge in such a way allows the Local PCI Bridge to properly drive the DMA cycle against devices on the MC68040 bus.
 Negation of **_DMASEL** during DMA cycles implies the cycle is among PCI devices on the PCI bus.
 The **_DMASEL** signal should be pulled up to the appropriate positive voltage with a 10k ohm resistor on the AmigaPCI main board.

+During DMA cycles, the cycle is driven by the initiating PCI device.
+The Local PCI Bridge is responsible for driving MC68040 compatable signals on the MC68040 bus.
+These signals are **_TS**, **_TIP**, **R_W**, **TT0**, **TT1**, **SIZ0**, **SIZ1**, **A[31..0]**, and **D[0.31]** (write cycle only).
+When not actively driving a DMA cycle on the MC68040 bus, these signals must be held in a high impedence state.
+The Local PCI Bridge must respond to the assertion of **_TA** in order to recognize when data is placed on **D[0.31]** for read cycles, or when data has been latched by the target device for write cycles.

-The Local PCI Bridge will assert TT0 and TT1, as required, in response to a normal or burst transfer request from the PCI initiating device.
-The assertion of transfer type (TT0 and TT1) is determined by whether _FRAME is held asserted for more than a single PCI clock cycle.
-If _FRAME is negated on the first rising PCI clock edge after the address phase, this is a normal cycle.
-If _FRAME is held asserted on the first rising PCI clock edge after the address phase, this is a burst cycle.
-Unless actively driving signals in response to data from the AmigaPCI, the AD bus, _TRDY, _DEVSEL must be held in a high impedence state during DMA cycles.
+The Local PCI Bridge will assert **TT0** and **TT1**, as required, in response to a normal or burst transfer request from the PCI initiating device.
+The assertion of transfer type (**TT0** and **TT1**) is determined by whether **_FRAME** is held asserted for more than a single PCI clock cycle.
+If **_FRAME** is negated on the first rising PCI clock edge after the address phase, this is a normal cycle.
+If **_FRAME** is held asserted on the first rising PCI clock edge after the address phase, this is a burst cycle.
+Unless actively driving signals in response to data from the AmigaPCI, the **AD bus**, **_TRDY**, **_DEVSEL** must be held in a high impedence state during DMA cycles.

+In regards to wait states, we must consider that the PCI bus clock and the MC68040 bus clocks are asynchronous.
+If not handled correctly, this can lead to a condition where the devices become out of sync, which will lead transfer errors.
+It is expected that target devices on the AmigaPCI will never insert wait states.
+While the PCI device may rarely, if ever, insert wait states, we must consider this possiblity as wait states are defined in the PCI specifications for all cycle types.
+Due to the asynchronous nature of the two bus clocks, great care must be taken to ensure the devices involved in the transaction remain in sync for the entire transaction.
+This can be easily addressed via the use of latches during read cycles.
+However, this becomes more difficult to accomodate during write cycles.
+For example, **CLKEN** (clock enabled ) may be used by an SDRAM controller to halt the SDRAM device during an active cycle.
+This allows us to account for waits inserted by the PCI device.
+Unfortunately, the **CLKEN** signal affects the action one rising clock edge after the rising clock edge **CLKEN** is latched.
+This means we must understand the condition of **_IRDY** at least one MC68040 bus clock ahead of where the data would actually be latched.
+This can result in slower cycles in which a wait inserted by the initiator (PCI) device results in a larger relative effect on the MC68040 bus, where we must wait for the signals get back in sync for the cycle to continue.

+#### 2.7.1 PCI DMA Normal Mode Cycles

+A normal mode transfer is capable of moving byte, word, or long word data.
+The data size to be transfered is determined from **AD(0..1)** and PCI command driven on the **C/BE** bus during the address phase.
+That information is used to drive the correct cycle type on the MC68040 bus during the data transfer.

-#### 2.7.1.
-PCI DMA Normal Read Cycle
+##### 2.7.1.1 PCI DMA Normal Read Cycle

-1. The initiating PCI device requests the bus by asserting _REQx (where x is the slot designation) on the falling edge of PCI clock.
+1. The initiating PCI device requests the bus by asserting **_REQx** (where x is the slot designation) on the falling edge of PCI clock.
-2. When the bus is available to the PCI device, the arbiter asserts _BB on the next falling edge of BCLK and asserts _GNT on the next falling edge of PCI clock.
+2. When the bus is available to the PCI device, the arbiter asserts **_BB** on the next falling edge of BCLK and asserts **_GNTx** on the next falling edge of PCI clock.
-3. The PCI device will assert _FRAME, drive the AD bus with the requested address, and drive C/_BE with the PCI cycle command on the next falling edge of PCI clock.
+3. The PCI device will assert **_FRAME**, drive the **AD bus** with the requested address, and drive **C/BE** with the PCI cycle command on the next falling edge of PCI clock.
-4. Upon the target device signaling its attention, the PCI Local Bridge asserts _DEVSEL on the next falling edge of the PCI clock.
+4. Upon the target device signaling its attention, the PCI Local Bridge asserts **_DEVSEL** on the next falling edge of the PCI clock.
-5. The Local PCI Bridge samples _FRAME on the next rising edge of the PCI clock.
-If _FRAME is negated, this is a normal cycle.
+5. The Local PCI Bridge samples **_FRAME** on the next rising edge of the PCI clock.
+If **_FRAME** is negated, this is a normal cycle.
 6. On the next falling edge of BCLK, the Local PCI Bridge asserts the requested address on the A bus, asserts transer size requirements on the SIZ bus, sets TT0 and TT1 low, sets R_W high, asserts _TIP, and asserts _TS for one BCLK cycle.
 7. The target device drives data onto the D bus and asserts _TA on the falling edge of BCLK.
 8. The PCI local bus samples _TA on the falling edge of PCI clock.
 If _TA is asserted, data is placed on the AD bus and _TRDY is asserted.
 If _TA is not asserted, wait states are inserted until _TA is asserted, which is always sampled on the falling edge of PCI clock.